-Getting around with kids in Amsterdam is actually pretty easy and not too expensive.
+When we returned from our trip many people asked, is Amsterdam expensive?
+In fact, getting around with kids in Amsterdam is actually pretty easy and not too expensive.
 We took the train from the airport to Amsterdam Central Station.

 It only took 20 minutes and was free for the kids.
 Adults cost 5.5 Euros each.
 I found taxis and Uber really expensive in Amsterdam, so it’s definitely worth taking a train to the centre.

 If you are visiting Amsterdam as part of a larger European trip, most of the trains from other major European cities go to Amsterdam Central Station.

 When we arrived at Amsterdam Central Station, it was a really quick and easy ten minute walk to our Yays Apartment.
 We rented bikes on the evening of our arrival.
 Cycling is definitely the easiest way to get around Amsterdam with kids, of course there is the metro and the tram but we really loved the freedom of having a bike.

 RENTING BIKES IN AMSTERDAM CITY WITH KIDS

 We rented our bikes from Black Bikes Amsterdam.
 They are just across the road from Central Station and it’s definitely the best place to rent bikes if you are looking for special things to do with children in Amsterdam.
 None of the thousands of bikes on the road were anything like ours!

 Needless to say our kids absolutely loved their ride on clog at the front of the bike.
 It was such a novelty and made for a very cool Dutch photo, especially with windmills and beautiful cobbled streets.
 It costs 25 euros for the first day and 20 euros for the second and third day.